Signing and Pushing TorizonCore Packages to Torizon Platform Services

 The command requires the credentials.zip

-file from Torizon Platform Services and a reference to the OSTree repository that should be pushed to the Platform Services server.
+file from Torizon Cloud and a reference to the OSTree repository that should be pushed to the Platform Services server.

 If you are pushing Toradex Easy Installer compatible images, first you should run the images unpack